 NBA draft picks reveal themselves over time.
 It takes a year or two to know if a player is worth their selection, and oftentimes more than that.
 Like humans, however, NBA babies develop most rapidly in their infancy.

-The first six weeks of NBA life are as critical as any.
+The first six weeks of professional basketball life are as critical as any.
 In summer league, players are exposed to NBA schemes, rules and opponents for the first time.
 Free agency can shake up rosters in a way that can alter a rookie’s career path before it even starts—just ask Andrew Wiggins.

 We still don’t know so much more than we do know.
 If every rookie-to-be was thrown back into a pool and re-drafted today, plenty of teams would wildly miss, while others would strike gold.
 Some general managers would overvalue summer league, just as some overvalue college basketball, pre-draft workouts and prospect interviews.